physical-computation/Warp-firmware/README.md

 >
 > - Modify src/boot/ksdk1.1.0/CMakeLists.txt and reduce the default stack size, e.g., by changing all occurrences of "__stack_size__=0x300” to, e.g., "__stack_size__=0x100"

+If you are on Mac OS clone an compile the tools from https://github.com/payne92/bare-metal-arm and then set the $ARMGCC_DIR variable to point to them.

 Fourth, you will need two terminal windows.
 In one shell window, run the firmware downloader:
 ```